Viatorus/emio/docs/API.md

 This is a small API overview.
 The public API is fully documented inside the source code.
 Unless otherwise stated, everything can be used at compile-time.

+The public namespace is `emio` only - no deeper nesting.

 ## err

 A list of possible I/O errors as enum.